Frequently asked questions

 The money in the account generally isn’t considered to be an asset for state and federal means-tested benefit purposes.
 For Supplemental Security Income (SSI) benefits only, you can have up to $100,000 in the account before the funds start to count against the $2,000 asset limit.

-- What type of bank accounts can I add?
+- What type of bank accounts can I add to my account?

 - What is ABLE to Work?